PoisnFang/PoisnFang/README.md

 - 🔭 I’m currently working on web dev
 - 🌱 I’m currently learning Procedural Generation
-- 💬 Ask me about my pasion
+- 💬 Ask me about my passion
 - 📫 How to reach me: poisnfang@poisnfang.com
 - ⚡ Fun fact: I also do GameDev in Godot
 <!--